Georeferencing Topo Sheets and Scanned Maps (QGIS3)¶

 Name your output raster as

 LZWas the Compression.
+Check the Save GCP points to store the points as seperate file for future purpose.
 Make sure the Load in QGIS when done option is checked.
-CLick OK.
+Click OK.

 Uncompressed GeoTIFF files can be very large in size.
 So compressing them is always a good idea.
 You can learn more about different TIFF compression options (LZW, PACKBITS or DEFLATE) in this article.

 Now we can start adding the Ground Control Points (GCP).
 Click on the Add Point button.

 Now place the cross-hair at the intersections of the grid lines and left-click, this will serve as the ground-truth in our case.
 As the grid lines are labeled, we can determine the X and Y coordinates of the points using them.
 In the pop-up window, enter the coordinates.
 Remember that X=longitude and Y=latitude.
 Click OK.

 You will notice the GCP table now has a row with details of your first GCP.